Business GrowthUpdated April 2026·14 min read

 7 Criteria to Evaluate a UK Web Design Agency

 !Team reviewing web design portfolio on whiteboard during agency evaluation *A rigorous agency evaluation process protects your budget and ensures the right technical fit.* ### 1.
 Portfolio Quality and Relevance Any agency can show you their best work.
 The question is whether that best work is relevant to your project.
 Look for: - **Live examples** — Not just mockups.
 Visit the actual websites they've built and test them on mobile. - **Industry relevance** — Have they built sites for businesses similar to yours?
 The challenges of a B2B services site are different from an e-commerce store. - **Design diversity** — Do all their sites look the same?
 Good agencies adapt to each client's brand; mediocre ones have one style. - **Performance** — Open their portfolio sites in Google PageSpeed Insights.
-A web agency that can't build fast sites shouldn't be building yours. ### 2.
+A web agency that can't build fast sites shouldn't be building yours. - **Accessibility** — Ask whether they build to WCAG standards.
+Around 1 in 5 people in the UK have a disability; building accessible websites is both good practice and increasingly a legal expectation. - **Design versatility** — Check if they understand modern design patterns including dark mode design that users increasingly expect. ### 2.
 Technology Stack The platform they build on determines how easy your site is to update, how fast it loads, and what it costs to maintain. **Modern frameworks (React, Next.js)** produce fast, flexible sites.
 They're better for businesses that want custom functionality, excellent performance, and scalability. **WordPress** is appropriate for content-heavy sites with non-technical editors.
 Ask specifically: are they building a custom theme or using an off-the-shelf template with plugins? **Page builders (Elementor, Divi, Webflow)** have their place for straightforward brochure sites but add performance and maintenance overhead.
 Ask: *What technology would you use for our project and why?* An agency that can't explain their technology choice clearly probably isn't deep enough technically for complex projects. ### 3.
 Pricing Transparency Two pricing models are common in UK web design: **Fixed price:** A defined scope at a defined cost.
 Lower risk for straightforward projects. **Time and materials:** You pay for hours worked.
 Appropriate for projects where scope will evolve.
 Red flag: Agencies that quote a price without asking detailed questions first.
 A website project scope varies enormously — a genuine quote requires understanding your requirements.
 Always ask: - What does the quoted price include and exclude? - What happens if the scope changes? - Are CMS training, ongoing support, and hosting included?
-For a detailed breakdown of UK web design costs, see our guide: How Much Does a Website Cost in the UK? ### 4.
+For a detailed breakdown of UK web design costs, see our guide: How Much Does a Website Cost in the UK?.
+You can also see our pricing for an example of transparent, itemised quotes. ### 4.
 Communication and Process Most web projects that go wrong don't fail because of bad design — they fail because of poor communication.
 Evaluate: - **Response time:** How quickly do they reply to your initial enquiry?
 This predicts how responsive they'll be during the project. - **Project management:** Do they use a defined process (discovery → wireframes → design → development → testing → launch)?
 Or do they just start building? - **Milestone structure:** Are there defined checkpoints where you review and approve work before they proceed? - **Who works on your project:** Will you be handed off to a junior after the sales call, or do you have a consistent point of contact? ### 5.
 Post-Launch Support A website needs maintenance: security updates, bug fixes, content changes, and performance monitoring.
 Many agencies either don't offer support or charge disproportionate rates for minor changes.
 Before signing, establish: - **What's included post-launch** — Some agencies offer a 30-day bug fix period as standard. - **Support retainer costs** — Monthly rates vary from £100-£1,000+ depending on scope. - **Response SLAs** — How quickly will critical issues be addressed? - **Knowledge transfer** — Will they give you access to your own codebase, hosting account, and CMS? ### 6.
 UK-Based vs Offshore Development Offshore development agencies (typically India, Eastern Europe) often quote 40-60% lower prices.
 Whether this represents value depends heavily on project complexity. **Where UK-based agencies win:** Complex projects requiring close collaboration, regulated industries (finance, healthcare), projects with changing requirements, and situations where you need to meet in person. **Where offshore can work:** Clearly defined, technically straightforward projects with detailed specifications and a client-side project manager who can manage the communication overhead.
 For most UK SMBs, the communication overhead of offshore projects erodes the cost savings on anything beyond a simple brochure site. ### 7.
 References and Reviews Ask for two to three client references — specifically clients who've had their site live for 12+ months.
 You want to know how the agency performs after launch, not just at the point of sale.
 Check: - **Google reviews** — Genuine, detailed reviews from real clients - **Clutch.co** — B2B-focused agency reviews with verified client interviews - **LinkedIn** — Are their team members real, experienced professionals?
 A well-established agency should have no hesitation providing references.

 Red Flags That Expose Inexperienced Agencies

 !Modern website displayed on computer screen showing web design quality *A well-built website performs consistently across devices — and an experienced agency should prove this.* These patterns consistently signal an agency that will cost you more in the long run: **Quoting before asking questions.** A legitimate agency can't give you an accurate quote without understanding your project.
 An instant quote on a complex project means they're using a templated approach — which means your site will look templated. **No mention of SEO or performance.** A beautiful site that doesn't rank on Google and loads slowly is a missed opportunity.
-Experienced agencies build with SEO and performance in mind from the start, not as an afterthought. **Can't show you the CMS.** If you'll be updating your own content, ask for a live demo of the content management system.
+Experienced agencies build with SEO and performance in mind from the start, not as an afterthought.
+Agency-standard website design should deliver 90+ PageSpeed scores and proper structured data as a baseline. **Can't show you the CMS.** If you'll be updating your own content, ask for a live demo of the content management system.
 Agencies that struggle to demonstrate this often deliver systems that are difficult to use. **Long contracts with no exit clause.** Reputable agencies are confident in their work.
 Avoid 12-month lock-in contracts for website support, especially before the site is built. **Unverifiable testimonials.** "Our clients love us!" with no names, companies, or verification.
 Compare this to agencies with named, verifiable client reviews on third-party platforms.

 How Much Should You Expect to Pay in 2026?